chombo-discharge/chombo-discharge/doc/sphinx/source/GettingStarted.rst

 In `PlasmaC`, each problem is compiled as a mini-application into a subfolder.
 Mini-apps are usually set up through a Python pre-compilation script that generates the required source code, makefiles, and simulation parameters.
-There is no separate build for the `PlasmaC` source code and your own application files and you will *not* be able to install `PlasmaC` separately.
+There is no separate build for the `PlasmaC` source code and your own application files and you will *not* be able to install `PlasmaC` as a separate library.

 Once an application has been set up, the makefile system tracks the necessary `Chombo` and `PlasmaC` source files.
 Compiling is done in the subfolder that houses your mini-app: